-Now create a Public Folder mailbox, and assign root permissions to this Public Folder mailbox to the admin account being used for the migration.
-Exact steps are provided in KB005069.
-Plus, here is a video on the process for creating the Public Folder mailbox and assigning root permissions: Video
+Now create the first Public Folder mailbox, and assign root permissions to this Public Folder mailbox to the admin account being used for the migration.
+Exact steps are provided in How do I create the Public Folder mailbox on Office 365?.

-Finally, since the Organization Configuration on Office 365 has been changed, revisit the KB005103 and run the script at the bottom to change the default public folder mailbox parameter to make sure that the MigrationWiz administrator on Office 365 has an Office 365 Public Folder mailbox as default.
+Finally, since the Organization Configuration on Office 365 has been changed, revisit the How do I enable Office 365 users to access legacy on-premises Public Folders? and run the script at the bottom to change the default public folder mailbox parameter to make sure that the MigrationWiz administrator on Office 365 has an Office 365 Public Folder mailbox as default.

 Changing Primary Domain Type